Kaizen91/MotionCapture/README.md

 5.Press "q" to quit.
 6.The times an object entered the frame should be visible in the Times.csv file.
 7.A graph called Graph.html should also be produced and called up by your browser.

+NOTE: Make sure you are out of frame when the webcam starts.